 - Blood pressure increases while muscles tighten in the body leading to headaches/migraines, back, neck, and shoulder pain, and a variety of other physical and mental discomforts including insomnia.

-Behaviors and emotions are also impacted by this type of stress cycle, as one responds to these inflamed systems psychologically, triggering toxic responses for extended periods of time.
-Once these responses become ingrained responses that are automatically perpetuated by one’s autonomic nervous system, these inflammatory responses can then become automatic and persistent to the point that some affected individuals may even start to falsely believe that these responses are who they truly are.
+Behaviors and emotions are also impacted by this type of stress cycle as individuals respond to these inflamed systems psychologically and physiologically, triggering toxic responses (referring to the chemical reactions in the body and their associated actions) for extended periods of time.
+Once these responses become ingrained responses that are automatically perpetuated by one’s autonomic nervous system, harmful inflammatory responses can then become persistent to the point that some affected individuals may even start to falsely believe that these responses are who they truly are and have a hard time releasing them.

-A traumatized mind and body that gets stuck in an off-kilter feedback loop is simply responding to falsely perceived threats that have hopefully already ended, and are no longer required in order to heal an initial shock to a person’s system.
+A traumatized mind and body that gets stuck in an off-kilter feedback loop is simply responding to falsely perceived threats that have hopefully already ended and are no longer required to heal an initial shock to a person’s system.

 So, What Do We Do With This Knowledge?